 Some major fellowships require that prospective applicants compete at the institutional or campus level for the opportunity to represent their school in the national competition.

-At the University of Iowa, this process is led by the Office of Scholar Development (OSD) and supported by the Associate Provost for Undergraduate Education and our nominating committees, a diverse spectrum of faculty, staff, community members and past scholars whose relevant knowledge and experience inform the selection and preparation of our candidates for major national fellowships.
+At the University of Iowa, this process is led by the Office of Scholar Development (OSD) and supported by the Associate Provost for Undergraduate Education and our nominating committees, a spectrum of faculty, staff, community members and past scholars whose relevant knowledge and experience inform the selection and preparation of our candidates for major national fellowships.

 Students who advance as institutional nominees are expected to work closely with our Director and select committee members, as well as with their own community of support – including faculty or research mentors, past scholars, and professional staff – to develop their ideas, draft their strongest application package, and prepare for interview experiences.